markkolich/blog/content/entries/a-new-blog-platform-backed-by-github-twitter-bootstrap-and-curacao.md

 https://github.com/markkolich/blog

-Of course, you can `clone` your own local copy of my blog and its content anytime you wish:
+Of course, you can `clone` your own local copy of my blog and all of its content anytime you wish:

 ```
 git clone https://github.com/markkolich/blog.git